 A Disaster is Coming!
 A 20-Point Checklist to Get You Prepared for the Next Disaster!

 We have the potential for so many things to happen right now which means we need to be prepared.
-We have had very damaging natural disasters in the last year that has woken up a good deal of people.
+We have had very damaging natural disasters in the last year that have awakened a good deal of people.
 We have the potential for more to happen.
 A nuclear war could happen and we are now being told to prepare for that possibility.
 As a country, we have enemies who have biological and chemical weapons to take us out.
 They could get mad enough to attack us.

 In other words, a disaster could be coming!
 What should you be doing?